 The Rescuers has Bernard singing the RAS anthem by himself just outside the meeting hall.
 When Bianca sees him doing that, that is enough proof for her of how deeply he values the organization's ideals.
 Bernard was merely the janitor at the time, and the other representatives/agents who were in the meeting hall were being far less reverent of the anthem.

 Disney's Tarzan has Clayton give Tarzan the choice of shooting him with his own double-barreled shotgun with no one else around: "Go ahead, shoot me, be a man".
 Tarzan's reply?
 Mimicking the sound of the gun being shot to put some fear into Clayton before smashing said shotgun in front of him.
-"I Not a man like you."
+"I'm not a man like you."

 This trope is discussed in City Slickers.
 To paraphrase the conversation: "Okay, you're married, but suppose a gorgeous woman came from a spaceship and wanted to have sex with you and leave without anyone knowing.
 Would you do it?"
 "No." "Why not?"
 "Because that happened to my cousin, and the women at the hairdresser's shop found out about it because they know everything!"